Maua-Dev/battlesnake_fastapi_template/README.md

 This is a [Battlesnake](http://play.battlesnake.com) template written in Python using the [FastAPI](https://fastapi.tiangolo.com/) framework and deployed in AWS Lambda using [Magnum](https://mangum.io).

 ## Introduction and Objectives ⁉
-The main propose of this project is to create a template for Battlesnake using FastAPI and Magnum.
+The main purpose of this project is to create a template for Battlesnake using FastAPI and Magnum.
 The biggest challenge is to understand how an API works and how to deploy it in AWS Lambda.

 ## How to use 🤔
 First of all, you need to create a repo using issues from [Devmaua setup](https://github.com/Maua-Dev/devmaua_setup/), set the **project_name** as "**battlesnake_{your name}**" and project template as **battlesnake_fastapi_template**.
 Hit create issue and wait for the setup to finish.